AcademySoftwareFoundation/OpenTimelineIO/docs/cxx-proposal/cxx.rst

 With all that as a preamble, here is our proposed solution for C++.

 - A new instance of a schema object is created by a call to ``new``.
 - All schema objects have protected destructors.
-Give a raw pointer to a schema object, client code may not directly invoke the ``delete`` operator, but may write ::
+Given a raw pointer to a schema object, client code may not directly invoke the ``delete`` operator, but may write ::